Private bankers provide session on transitioning biz

 Attendees can join business owners and senior leaders from Peapack Private for a breakfast briefing focused on protecting what they’ve built, and planning business transitions, including practical guidance, executive strategy and networking.

-The event, focusing on personal and business planning strategies, is Thursday, January 22, with registration from 8:00 – 8:30 a.m. and breakfast and presentations from 8:30 to 10:00 a.m., at Mutual of America, 35th Floor, 320 Park Ave., 50th-51st Streets, in Manhattan.
+The event, focusing on personal and business planning strategies, is Thursday, Jan.
+22, with registration from 8 a.m. to 8:30 a.m. and breakfast and presentations from 8:30 to 10 a.m., at Mutual of America, 35th Floor, 320 Park Ave. between 50th and 51st streets in Manhattan.
 To register for this free event, email sgroff@peapackprivate.com.

 “Most business owners want to transition their business, maybe now or in the future.
 Helping them make that successful from a personal and business perspective is what this seminar is about,” said Peapack Private Senior Managing Director Becky Wuest Creavin.
 “We’ll talk about all the aspects that owning and transitioning a business involves, the economics, the emotions, your company, family, identity, legacy.”

-The idea is to help businesspeople become informed and prepared for a process that, ideally, should take place over years, whether or not they are considering this now.
+The idea is to help business people become informed and prepared for a process that, ideally, should take place over years, whether or not they are looking at this now.

-“Seventy-five % of business owners regret selling their business a year after they sell it,” said Rob Melle, Peapack Private senior managing director, senior financial advisor, and chartered retirement planning counselor.
+“Seventy-five percent of business owners regret selling their business a year after they sell it,” said Rob Melle, Peapack Private Senior Managing Director, Senior Financial Advisor and Chartered Retirement Planning Counselor.
 “So much of their identity was wrapped up in this business that they are unhappy.
 A transition should be done after a great deal of preparation and planning.”

 Peapack Private, a boutique private bank, provides complimentary planning and some services for fees by their experts.
 Founded over 100 years ago in an affluent community in New Jersey, the private bank expanded into New York City, bringing on bankers from Signature and First Republic, expanding in Manhattan at 300 Park Avenue, across from the Waldorf, and in Garden City and Melville on Long Island.